 Voriconazole is rapidly and almost completely absorbed following oral administration, with maximum plasma concentrations ( $C{max}$ ) achieved 1-2 hours after dosing.
 The absolute bioavailability of voriconazole after oral administration is estimated to be 96%.
-When multiple doses of voriconazole are administered with high fat meals, $C{max}$ and AUCt are reduced by 34% and 24%, respectively.
+Bioequivalence was established between the 200 mg tablet and the 40 mg/ml oral suspension when administered as a 200 mg dose.
+When multiple doses of voriconazole oral suspension are administered with high fat meals, $C{max}$ and AUC $\tau$ are reduced by 58% and 37% respectively.
 The absorption of voriconazole is not affected by changes in gastric pH.